Skip to main content

 Intermediate

-Lifestyle interventions serve as powerful biological signals that directly influence the pathways governing cellular senescence. are not abstract concepts in this context; they are precise tools that modulate the core machinery of cellular life, specifically the networks that decide a cell’s fate.
+Lifestyle interventions serve as powerful biological signals that directly influence the pathways governing cellular senescence.
+Diet and exercise are not abstract concepts in this context; they are precise tools that modulate the core machinery of cellular life, specifically the networks that decide a cell’s fate.
 Understanding these mechanisms reveals how conscious choices about what you eat and how you move can systematically reduce the accumulation of senescent cells and mitigate their disruptive influence.

 Exercise as a Senomorphic Agent